-Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Working with Commissioners in Adult Social Care to look at the current offer around respite provision and direct payments for carers to enable them to access flexible short breaks and respite.
+Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Working with Commissioners in Adult social care to look at the current offer around respite provision and direct payments for carers to enable them to access flexible short breaks and respite'.
 Carers Strategy Group quarterly meetings to get data from ASC on respite provision and direct payments being offered to carers.
-2025-2028 Easier access to breaks will affect the quality of care, prevent carer burn out and carer breakdown.
-All school holiday activities for young carers.
-Honeypot Charity provides overnight respite breaks for young carers up to the age of 13 years.
+2024-2027 Easier access to breaks will affect the quality of care- prevent carer burnt out / carer breakdown All school holiday activities for young carers.
+Honeyport Charity provides overnight respite breaks for young carers up to the age of 13 years.
 Attendance at activities.
-2025-2028 Be able to continue in their caring role, this will help to improve their health and wellbeing, having time away from their caring role.
-Increase in number of young carers attending allowing them respite from their caring role.
+2024-2027 Be able to continue in their caring role, this will help to improve their health and wellbeing, having time away from their caring role.
+Increase in the number of young carers attending allowing them respite from their caring role.
 Peer support from other young carers who are in similar situations.
 Positive impact on their mental and emotional health.
 To safeguard against young carers providing inappropriate levels of care.
 Carers Assessments to be offered.
-No Wrong Doors Procedures in place.
-Families identified with children and young people in a caring role will be offered a young carers assessment.
-2025-2028 Reduce levels of inappropriate care or emotional and physical impact of caring.
+No Wrong Doors procedures in place.
+Children and Family Service to be made aware and follow up on any potential cases.
+2024-2027 Reduce possibility of carer feeling burnt out and exhausted

-Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Work with the Disabled Children's Team to look at the current offer around respite provision and direct payments for parent carers.
-An assessment is offered to the parents and families for a Parent carer needs assessment by the Children with Disabilities Team.
+Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Work with the Disabled Children's team to look at the current offer around respite provision and direct payments for parent carers.
+An assessment is offered to the parents / families for a Parent Carer needs assessment by the Children with Disabilities Team.
 This is dependent on whether the parent meets the eligibility criteria.
-Request data from Disabled Childrens Team on respite provision and identify barriers in the process.
-2025-2028 Prevent Parent carer stress and breakdown.
+Request data from Disabled Children's Team on respite provision and identify barriers in the process.
+2024-2027 Prevent parent carer stress and breakdown.
 Supporting access to replacement care when necessary.
 To inform Adult Social Care as early as possible when this is necessary.
 Identifying sustainable arrangements.
 Encourage carers to be involved in the procurement process when arrangements are being made for respite breaks.
-2025-2028 Reduce crisis and emergency situations but rather plan in advance where this is possible.
+2024-2027 Reduce crisis and emergency situations but rather plan in advance where this is possible.